 The Asbestos Diseases Research Institute in Concord, NSW has been designated by the World Health Organisation as a Collaborating Centre for the Elimination of Asbestos Related Diseases making it the first of its kind in the world.

-The Collaborating Centre Designation was formally announced at a special ceremony at ADRI on Tuesday, 23 March 2021 in the presence of Her Excellency, Margaret Beazley QC, Governor of NSW.
+The Collaborating Centre Designation was formally announced at a special ceremony at ADRI on Tuesday, 23 March 2021 in the presence of Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales.

 The Assistant Director General of the World Health Organisation Dr Naoka Yamamoto says ‘The World Health Assembly Resolution has called for global campaigns to eliminate asbestos-related diseases and take action on the preventable cancers associated with this exposure.
 This requires building capacities in countries to improve knowledge and practices.